Based On Your Examination What Is Your Conclusion

 1. Review All Available Evidence

-Before forming any conclusion, revisit the raw data, notes, observations, and results gathered during the examination. check that nothing has been overlooked or misinterpreted.
+Before forming any conclusion, revisit the raw data, notes, observations, and results gathered during the examination. confirm that nothing has been overlooked or misinterpreted.
 This step is crucial because a conclusion built on incomplete or inaccurate information will be flawed.

 2. Identify Patterns and Trends